This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 3.

-Note: If you cannot access download options, your JMP Live administrator might have disabled downloading.
+Note: If you cannot access the download options, your JMP Live administrator might have disabled the downloading feature.

 See Who Has Viewed a Post